 The Forest School initiative takes advantage of the wonderful green woodland setting of The Granville School.
-Outdoor learning has numerous educational benefits, including; building resilience, self-esteem and confidence, allowing children to assess risk and having the opportunity tobe creative and connect with nature.
-Our innovative Forest School and OWLS programme is a specialised learning approach that sits within and complements the wider context of outdoor and woodland education.
-Each week, children from Kindergarten to Year 3 have Forest School and OWLS’ sessions for a morning or afternoon in the natural wooded area in the school grounds.
+Outdoor learning has numerous educational benefits, including; building resilience, self-esteem and confidence, allowing children to assess risk and having the opportunity to be creative and connect with nature.
+Our innovative Forest School programme is a specialised learning approach that sits within and complements the wider context of outdoor and woodland education.
+Each week, children from Pre-School to Year 3 (and Year 6 in the Autumn Term) have Forest School session for a morning or afternoon in the natural wooded area in the school grounds.
 This area is well sheltered with tree canopies and is inhabited by a variety of flora and fauna.

 Sessions are led by teachers with Level 3 Forest School training and Outdoor First Aid qualifications.